Edirom/Edirom-Online/README.md

 ## Roadmap

-Until today Edirom-Online and its features were developed as one application with strong dependencies on the JavaScript framework [Ext JS] (current version Ext JS 4.2.1) like mentioned above.
+Until today Edirom Online and its features were developed as one application with strong dependencies on the JavaScript framework [Ext JS] (current version Ext JS 4.2.1) like mentioned above.
 Frontend and backend are currently living in this one application.
-Regarding to Edirom-Onlines release plans ExtJS is planned to be updated in the near future until ExtJS 7.0.0.
+Regarding to Edirom Online's release plans ExtJS is planned to be updated in the near future until ExtJS 7.0.0.
-With the help and under the guidance of the project "[Edirom-Online Reloaded]" (funded by the DFG, 2024–2026) Edirom will exprerience some major updates and improvements to achieve sustainability of the software, e.g features and functionalites will be modularized as [edirom web components] and also a separation of frontend and backend and a crucial reduction of dependencies especially regarding frameworks is envisaged.
-In addition [ZenMEM] will continue to support and coordinate the sustainable development of the Edirom-Online software.
+With the help and under the guidance of the project "[Edirom Online Reloaded]" (funded by the DFG, 2024–2026) Edirom will exprerience some major updates and improvements to achieve sustainability of the software, e.g features and functionalites will be modularized as [edirom web components] and also a separation of frontend and backend and a crucial reduction of dependencies especially regarding frameworks is envisaged.
+In addition [ZenMEM] will continue to support and coordinate the sustainable development of the Edirom Online software.
-See the [Edirom-Online milestones] for more details.
+See the [Edirom Online milestones] for more details.

 ## Contributing

-After all this information, you decided to contribute to Edirom-Online, that is awesome!
+After all this information, you decided to contribute to Edirom Online, that is awesome!
 We prepared a [CONTRIBUTING] file to help start your Edirom-Aventure now.

 If you encounter a security issue in the code, please see the [Security Policy](.github/SECURITY.md) for further guidance.